8 Steps for Parents Completing the FAFSA® Form

 Go to fafsa.gov to be taken to the FAFSA home page, and then select “Start New Form.”

+Once you’re sure that all the information you’ve entered about the student (your child) is accurate, select “Continue” on the FAFSA form.
 If your child hasn’t started the FAFSA form yet, they’ll receive an email notifying them that a FAFSA form was started on their behalf.
 They can then follow the steps included in the email to enter the form and complete the student sections, provide their consent and approval, and sign the form.

 Avoid an incomplete FAFSA® form.
 Even if you start the form on behalf of your child, they still need to enter the form to complete the student sections, provide their consent and approval, and sign the form.